 Cockerill J held that there was limited overlap between VTB’s proposed additional claims and the issues in the Cargo Trial and that the case was before the English court “purely” because VTB had chosen to bring an arbitration claim in England.
 The Judge held that this was not a good basis for the additional claims to be pursued in England; as she put it, “the tail of the proceedings accessory to a now defunct arbitration should not wag the dog of a substantive dispute which is truly a Russian case.”
 Accordingly, the Judge held that VTB had failed to discharge its burden of establishing that England is “clearly and distinctly” the most appropriate forum.

 The Judge therefore upheld Sberbank’s jurisdiction challenge in its entirety, holding that Russia was the proper forum for VTB’s proposed additional claims.
 The judgment provides welcome clarification of the English courts’ approach to assessing the forum conveniens and of the limits of the ability to add parties to existing proceedings under Part 20 of the CPR.

-Sberbank was represented before the court by Debevoise London Co-Managing Partner Lord Goldsmith QC and barristers James Willan QC and Georgina Petrova.
+Sberbank was represented before the court by Debevoise London Co-Managing Partner Lord Goldsmith KC and barristers James Willan QC and Georgina Petrova.
 The Debevoise team was led by partner Chris Boyne and international counsel Gavin Chesney in London, and international counsel Evgeny Samoylov in Moscow.